What Is a Nutraceutical Merchant Account?

 Why You Should Choose a High-Risk Specialist

-Then there are many reasons why you should choose a high-risk specialist; this includes their proper understanding of the regulatory landscape, such as FDA, FDC and supplement labeling.
-When you work with high-risk processors, you get easy implementation of chargeback prevention tools such as verify and ethoca.
+Then there are many reasons why you should choose a high-risk specialist; this includes their proper understanding of the regulatory landscape, such as the FDA, FDC, and supplement labeling.
+When you work with high-risk processors, you get easy implementation of chargeback prevention tools such as Verify and Ethoca.

-Many specialist providers offer minimized rolling reserve, fast settlement, and comprehensive volumes and do support growing merchants.
-When you use such accounts, then the stability of your business is less likely to be affected because of what you sell or how you sell it.
+Many specialist providers offer minimized rolling reserve, fast settlement, and comprehensive volumes, and support growing merchants.
+When you use such accounts, the stability of your business is less likely to be affected because of what you sell or how you sell it.

 “Choosing the right processor is like choosing the right partner; pick someone who understands your industry, not someone who penalizes you for it.”

 Not all nutraceutical products are treated equally in the eyes of payment processors.
 While the industry is continuing to grow with new formulations and functional ingredients, some supplements raise serious red flags during the underwriting.
-This can be this can be due to legal uncertainty, high chargeback rates, or reputational risk.
+It can be due to legal uncertainty, high chargeback rates, or reputational risk.
 Certain product types on your website can lead to delayed rejection or even merchant account shutdown.

 By understanding which supplements are considered high risk and why, you will be able to help yourself proactively to avoid roadblocks during the entire application process.
 Payment processors will not only assess the ingredients, but they will also check how the products are marketed, labeled, and positioned.